 - Menopause testing: If a woman's menstrual cycle has become irregular or she has not had her period at all, a doctor may order the test.
-If FSH levels are high, it could indicate menopause.
+If FSH levels are high,

 - Female fertility testing: If a woman is not ovulating, her FSH levels might be either high or low, depending on the cause.